Objectives

 Lower level protocols: TCP

-Note: the control connection is not taken into account for any calculation.
+Note: set-up of the connection, and the control connection are not taken into account for any calculation.

 RTP: Real-time Transport Protocol